This paleo chicken parmesan is a fantastic take on the classic Italian dish.

-- In another bowl, add the almond flour, salt & pepper.
+- In another bowl, add the almond flour and a pinch of salt and pepper.

 - Dip the chicken into the bowl of egg and then into the bowl of almond flour.

-- Repeat until you’re completely done then place to the side.
+- Repeat until you are completely done, place the coated chicken to the side.

-- In a small pot over low heat, fry off the garlic, the red bell pepper and cook for about 3-4 minutes.
+- In a small pot over low heat, fry the garlic, and red bell pepper.
+Cook for about 3-4 minutes.

-- Add the crushed tomatoes, parsley, basil, salt, pepper and bring to a simmer.
+- Add the diced tomatoes, parsley, basil, and a pinch of salt and pepper.
+Bring to a simmer.

-- In a pan over medium heat, add the coconut oil.
+- In a frypan over medium heat, add two tablespoons of coconut oil.

-- Once the oil has heated, add the coated chicken.
+- Once the oil is hot, add the coated chicken.